Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

 \subsection{Sources and Impact of Imbalance}

-\mysubsubsection{Inter-PE imbalance} Zero values in different tensors are typically scattered and their positions may not be deterministic statically.
-Even if one tensor is dense or exhibits coarse-grained sparsity (due to pruning techniques for structured sparsity), another tensor to be multiplied can exhibit scattered zeros (fine-grained sparsity).
-Typically, work allocation for each PE is determined statically for most accelerator architectures.
-In other words, the spatial execution of the dataflow (i.e., which PE would process which portion of the computation graph) is determined beforehand.
-Therefore, data extraction and communication mechanisms provide a fixed set of computations for each PE.
-Hence, with unstructured NZs in the tensors, computations to be carried out by each PE can vary drastically, commonly referred to as inter-PE load imbalance.
-In such scenarios, from a few to many PEs finish their computations early, get stalled, and wait for the next set of data (provided by communication network), while other PEs still process the previously allocated data.
-Such imbalance lowers average PE utilization and results in higher energy consumption due to idle cycles of PEs.
-Typically, executions with conventional dataflows yield synchronous processing of PEs.
-Synchronization or lock-stepping among PEs (e.g., in SCNN \cite{parashar2017scnn}, Cnvlutin \cite{albericio2016cnvlutin}, and Cnvlutin2 \cite{judd2017cnvlutin2}) is achieved by barriers implemented in software via instructions or in hardware via PE architecture or controller logic.
+\mysubsubsection{Inter-PE imbalance} Zeros in different tensors can be scattered, and their positions may not be determined statically (e.g., unstructured $IA$-sparsity).
+For most accelerators, work to be performed concurrently by PEs is fixed statically.
+Also, executions with conventional dataflows usually require synchronization among PEs (e.g., in SCNN \cite{parashar2017scnn}, Cnvlutin \cite{albericio2016cnvlutin}), which is achieved by barriers implemented in software via instructions or in hardware via PE architecture or controller logic.